nbara/python-meegkit/README.md

 *Note* : Use developer mode with the `-e` flag (`pip install -e .`) to be able to modify the sources even after install.

-## Python implementation of CCA, STAR, SNS, and DSS denoising
+## Python implementation of CCA, STAR, SNS, DSS, and robust detrending

 This is mostly a translation of Matlab code from the NoiseTools toolbox by Alain de Cheveigné: